 Geil threw some more food and Arty got up to pick up the mess, bending over.
-Daniel watched him, eating a piece of meat.
+Daniel ate a piece of meat and watched him.

-Arty suddenly stood back up, looking at Jack.
+Arty suddenly stood back up and looked at Jack.
 “A-nd, I met Daniel’s friend today!
-A girl, named Laura,” he smiled.
+A girl named Laura,” he smiled.
 Jack looked at Daniel, who was already speaking in his own defense.

-“Let him call her, babe; my phone’s on the charger,” Jack spoke up before drinking his water.
+“Let him call her, babe; my phone’s on the charger,” Jack spoke up and drank his water.
 Daniel watched Arty patiently.

-“...Sure, you can use it,” Arty smiled to Daniel, pulling his phone from his pocket.
-Daniel noticed that Arty seemed to be doing something, maybe hiding something first, so the teen hooked his foot on Geil’s chair leg and pulled.
+“...Sure, you can use it,” Arty smiled to Daniel and pulled his phone from his pocket.
+Daniel noticed that he seemed to be doing something, maybe hiding something first, so the teen hooked his foot onto Geil’s chair leg and pulled.

-“He just fell,” he said.
-Daniel looked at where Arty had been with his phone.
-During the excitement, Arty had left it on the table.
+“He just fell,” Jack said, getting up from his chair to join the two.
+Daniel looked to where Arty had been with his phone, and as expected, the man had left it on the table During the excitement.

-Daniel got up, heading over and picking it up.
-He put it in his pocket before pointing at the fridge.
+The teen got up and walked over to pick it up.
+He slipped it into his pocket before pointing towards the fridge.

 “No, it’s not that bad or anything- just go on and we’ll take care of him.”

-Arty was looking at the chair, trying to figure out how Geil had fallen; his phone gone from his mind.
+Arty was looking at the chair, trying to figure out why Geil had fallen.
 Daniel nodded to Jack and left to his bedroom, where he shut himself inside before getting on Arty’s phone.